sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 <a name="AddAConfigurePam"></a>
 ### Configure PAM for SAS Studio
-SAS Studio does not use the SAS Logon Manager, and thus has different requirements for integration with an LDAP system.
+Because SAS Studio does not use the SAS Logon Manager, it has different requirements for integration with an LDAP system.
 SAS Studio manages authentication through a pluggable authentication module (PAM).
-You can use System Security Services Daemon (SSSD) to integrate the services machine's PAM configuration with your LDAP system.
+You can use System Security Services Daemon (SSSD) to integrate the PAM confiruation on your services machine with your LDAP system.
-To access SAS Studio the following conditions must be met:
+To access SAS Studio, the following conditions must be met:
 *	The user must exist locally on the system.
 *	The user must have an accessible home directory.

-For a step by step guide for configuring SSSD against your LDAP setup, see the RedHat documentation.
-In many cases SSSD is configured to automatically create home directories when a user logs into the system either via SSH or locally.
-SAS Studio does not do this; therefore, you must manually create home directories for each remote user.
+For details about configuring SSSD against your LDAP setup, see the RedHat documentation.
+In many cases SSSD is configured to automatically create home directories when a user logs on to the system locally or via SSH.
+Because SAS Studio does not do this; you must manually create home directories for each remote user.
-After SSSD has been configured, you may need to restart the services machine.
+After SSSD has been configured, you might need to restart the services machine.

 <a name="AddB"></a>
-## Addendum B: Managing Users for the Provided OpenLDAP Server
+## Appendix B: Managing Users for the Provided OpenLDAP Server

 <a name="AddBLoginAndList"></a>
 ### List All Users and Groups